How to manage return to work after injury

 - Suitable employment is work that: the worker has the capacity to perform, is safe considering their injury, provides meaningful tasks (not "make work"), and ideally relates to their pre-injury role.
 You must provide suitable employment if it's reasonably available.
 This is a legal obligation in most states.

 - There are significant restrictions on terminating injured workers.
 Most states have protected periods during which termination is prohibited or restricted.
-Terminating a worker because of their injury may be unlawful adverse action.
+Terminating a worker because of their injury may be unlawful adverse action under the Fair Work Act protection from discrimination at work.
 Always seek legal advice before considering termination of an injured worker.

 Streamline your HR processes